thoop/swg/README.md

 [![Stories in Ready](https://badge.waffle.io/thoop/swg.png)](http://waffle.io/thoop/swg)

-Atwood's Law at work!

 Fun project for emulating a Star Wars Galaxies server built in javascript.
+Currently only tested on OSX.

 This is a framework similar to ExpressJS that has been adapted to the SOE SWG protocol for making SWG clients/servers.